Gluten Free Diet Suggestions for Celiac Disease

 Make a plan for dining out.

 If you dine out, be sure to tell the server about the ingredients you must avoid.
 You might ask for special food preparation pans and utensils to avoid surfaces that might contain glutens.
 Avoid fried foods that share cooking oils with breaded items.
-This is not a time to be timid; if you feel unsure about the situation talk with the restaurant manager.
+This is not a time to be timid; if you feel unsure about the situation talk with the restaurant manager or pick a different restaurant.

 Buy a good book on celiac disease.